STAMP-project/dspot/README.md

 mvn exec.java -Dexec.mainClass="fr.inria.diversify.Main"
 ```

-DSpot will be run on the example (see _src/test/resources/test-projects/_) with one amplifier (`TestDataMutator`, which change literals) and the generation of assertion.
+DSpot will amplify an example test project (see `src/test/resources/test-projects/`) with one simple amplifier (`TestDataMutator`, which schange literals) and using the generation of assertions.
-It will print on the standard output the class `example.TestSuiteExample` with amplified tests cases.
+It will print on the standard output the resulting amplified class `example.TestSuiteExample` containing the amplified tests cases.

-DSpot read information about the project from a properties file.
-Here the properties file used for the example: (see _src/test/resources/test-projects/test-projects.properties)
+DSpot reads information about the project from a properties file.
+Here the properties file used for the example: (see `src/test/resources/test-projects/test-projects.properties`)

 ```properties
 #relative path to the project root from dspot project
 project=src/test/resources/test-projects